ikanisa/icupa/apps/ecotrips/docs/PHASED_TASKS.md

   </div>
   <a id="phase-3-start"></a>
   <a id="phase-3-task"></a>
-  :::task-stub{title="Validate Vercel preview before main merge"}
   1. Run `npm run build --workspace app` (or each Next.js app) to confirm production builds succeed.
-  2. Use `vercel deploy --prebuilt` with the integration branch to generate a preview deployment.
   3. Verify environment variables align with `.env.example`, documenting any missing entries in `DEPLOYMENT_READINESS_REPORT.md`.
   4. Share the preview URL and validation notes in the integration PR prior to requesting approval.
   5. If Turbopack panics, rely on the automatic webpack fallback (`app/scripts/run-next-build.mjs`) and attach the successful webpack build logs to the readiness report.:::